Our Recruitment Process

 Listen and ask questions

-From the very beginning of the interview, your interviewer is giving you information, either directly or indirectly.
+From the beginning of the interview, your interviewer will give you information, either directly or indirectly.
 It's important to listen, pay attention to all details and to ask questions.
 You're building a relationship with the interviewer rather than just providing responses to questions.

 Speak with data